wellcomecollection/docs/rfcs/055-prismic-api/README.md

 - If we want to avoid maintaining multiple versions of the same code, should this work be done as an extension to the concepts API?
 - Works exist at [api.wellcomecollection.org/catalogue/v2/works](api.wellcomecollection.org/catalogue/v2/works), concepts at [/catalogue/v2/concepts](api.wellcomecollection.org/catalogue/v2/concepts), images at [/catalogue/v2/images](api.wellcomecollection.org/catalogue/v2/images).
 Stories etc aren't part of the catalogue - should the URL be different?
 Does `/content` work?
-- what are the top level types? is it articles? stories? series?
-- where do books go? they appear on the stories landing page, so should they appear in stories search results? or are they at a separate endpoint?
-- what is a serial? what is a series?
-- can we filter exhibitions for accessibility, ie whether a digital guide exists? we can for events, but unclear for exhibitions
-- do we have any exhibition contributors who have contributed to more than one? is a filter for exhibition contributors really going to be useful?

 ## Next steps